Dragon and watch. Strength and time.

 Dragon: Good and Evil

-Dragon watches, is actually a collective name that combines several fabulous and mythological characters.
+The creature, which decorates with modern watches, is actually a collective name that combines several fabulous and mythological characters.
 The word "dragon" is often used in the names of real species of vertebrates such as reptiles and fishes.
 The horoscope is one of the areas where the Dragon is used.
 This creature is also found in astronomy, Feng Shui, the technique of which is euphemistically called a "search for the Dragon, where it is most difficult to find," and fantasy (a genre of fiction).
 Many sources give the following interpretation of the word "dragon": it is a mythical creature, which is usually portrayed as a huge snake or other reptile endowed with magical abilities.

 The name "dragon" derives from the Greek word “drakon”, which is translated as "sea fish" or "serpent."
 The lexical root of the word, “drak” or “derkesthai”, means "to see clearly."
 The researchers give a literal translation of the word from Latin - "one sees" or "the one, whose glance is fatal."
 Even based on the name of this creature, it can be concluded that the Dragon is an animal, which has incredible abilities and performance.
 Special features of the Dragon are ability to fly, fire breathing, presence of several heads (sometimes tails), and, the most interesting, intelligence.
 The characteristic features of the Dragon vary depending on the culture, depicting it.